1946 Madras Presidency Legislative Assembly election: Government formation

 The election was concluded on 30 March 1946.
 A new government had to be formed before the Governor's rule lapsed on 29 April.
-The Congress, despite securing an overwhelming majority, was unable to agree upon a candidate for Chief Minister.
+The Congress, despite securing an overwhelming majority, was unable to agree upon a candidate for Prime Minister.
 Madras Presidency in 1946 was made of four linguistic regions - Tamil Nadu, Andhra, Mysore and Kerala and the Madras Congress Legislature Party (CLP) had four main factions.
 The factions were both regional - Tamil versus Andhra and Tamil versus Keralites and Karnataka members; and communal - Brahmin versus non-Brahmin.
 The largest faction was that of the sixty to seventy non-Brahman Tamil members headed by Tamil Nadu Congress Committee president Kamaraj.
 The remaining Tamil members were either uncommitted or supported Rajaji, who also had the support of P. Subbarayan.
 They called themselves as the Reform Group and numbered between twenty and thirty.
 The Andhra faction made up of 77 members, was further divided between the supporters of Prakasam and Bhogaraju Pattabhi Sitaramayya.
 There were also smaller Andhra factions of non-Brahmins from the Circars and non-Brahmins from the Rayalaseema.
 CLP also had eighteen members from Malabar and South Canara/Bellary.